JuliaDynamics/Agents.jl/docs/src/index.md

 3. Post a question in the [Julia discourse](https://discourse.julialang.org/) in the category “Modelling and simulations”, using “agent” as a tag!
 4. If you believe that you have encountered unexpected behavior or a bug in Agents.jl, then please do open an issue on our [GitHub page](https://github.com/JuliaDynamics/Agents.jl) providing a minimal working example!

+## Contributing

+Any contribution to Agents.jl is welcome!
+For example you can:

+* Add new feature or improve an existing one (plenty to choose from the "Issues" page)
+* Improve the existing documentation
+* Add new example ABMs into our existing pool of examples
+* Report bugs and suggestions in the Issues page

+Have a look at [contributor's guide](https://github.com/SciML/ColPrac) of the SciML organization for some good information on contributing to Julia packages!

 ## Citation